silverbeak/dimmerjs/README.md

 ## Development

 Just clone it and hack away!
 Feel free to make changes and send in PR:s if you like, and share fun!

+## It's a screencast!

+Yes, I decided to record the development work and post it on youtube (let's see if I do it on some other platform too at some point).

+You will be able to follow the progress [here](https://www.youtube.com/playlist?list=PLXyWZtRGm-Fu0vQyDsbuijjAjVRn9ba53)